joelclermont/kendo-docs/api/framework/observableobject.md

 #### Example
     var observable = new kendo.data.ObservableObject({ name: "John Doe" });
-    console.log(observable.uid); // outputs a string in the form "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" where "x" is a number or letter
+    console.log(observable.uid); // outputs "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" where "x" is a number or letter

 ## Methods